-Since Sailors are the Navy's most valuable asset, officials were clearly justified in creating a new uniform to protect the troops in normal working conditions.
+Since Sailors are the Navy's most valuable asset, officials were clearly justified in creating a new uniform to protect Sailors in normal working conditions.
 Here is everything you need to know about the new coverall.

 The uniform won't cost you anything.
 Since the FRV is considered organizational clothing, ships will be responsible for purchasing and issuing them to Sailors.